Now Is the Time for Expert Networks and Micro-Consulting

 A community, in my definition, is a smaller group that has a common purpose and interests and has a two-way experience with a brand.

 Another example is ProSapient, an expert network designed to facilitate research, connecting users with industry executives using machine learning tools.
 They tout the idea that they are the next generation surpassing GLG and Alphasights.
 But let’s be clear, building an expert network as a new brand is hard.
 This is the opportunity.
 Any trusted brand that brings experts together, can pivot to also be an expert network.
+Why let new entrants take that opportunity?

 Cost and time-efficient